alphaxleonidas/GPU-Temperature-NVIDIA-Wayland/README.md

 GreenWithEnvy is EOL and works only under X11.
 Rest of the system monitor extensions show the GPU stats except temperature.

-# Disclaimer

-This repo is for self use.
-Use it at your own risk.
-I am not responsible for any damage that would occur.

 # Installation